-The International Finance Corporation (IFC) (World STUDENTS CAME TO Bank Group) Vitae assessment in 2021 BU TO BECOME demonstrated the strides ENTREPRENEURS we have made in improving graduate employability.
+The International Finance Corporation (IFC) (World Bank Group) Vitae assessment in 2021 demonstrated the strides we have made in improving g It is heartening when 87 % they came to Botho beca we have made in improving graduate employability.
 It is heartening when 87 % of students state that they came to Botho because they wanted to become entrepreneurs and when our employers give us feedback that they find our graduates workready and having digital skills.
 The Digital Maturity assessment conducted as part of the Digital for Tertiary Education Program (D4TEP) by IFC and Deloitte Consulting earlier this year shows that Botho University's digital maturity is comparable with the leading universities' digital maturity average derived from a sample of institutions considered as global leaders in digital transformation.
 During the pandemic we moved seamlessly to online teaching with all operational and governance activities going virtual as well.
 The Botho University International